7 Signs You Need a Digital Detox—and How to Start Today

 Sign 6: You Feel Addicted or Unable to Disconnect

-When you start to notice that you can’t go a few hours without checking your devices, it’s a clear sign that your digital use has become habitual, if not addictive.
-You may also notice:
+If you notice you can’t go a few hours without checking your devices, it’s a clear sign your digital use has become a habit, or even an addiction.
+You might also notice:

 • Anxiety when phone battery is low